 - Official Transcript An official document containing your academic records and degrees awarded at the University of Utah.
 Once your degree is awarded, you can order an official transcript that will show your degree.
 Be aware that the degree awarding process can take up to 4-6 weeks from the time grades are due at the end of the semester, and you must first receive confirmation your degree has been awarded for your transcript to show your degree. - Invitation Letter These letters allow international students to invite relatives to visit the University of Utah (graduation ceremonies, etc.).
-For the most up to date information, please refer to the Verifications@utah.edu.
+For the most up to date information, please refer to the Verifications Division or reach out to verifacations@utah.edu.